 Some people may need to avoid certain water components or contaminants for personal

-In the U.S., it is possible to order a customer confidence report (CCR), which will determine the ratio of water components from individual systems.
+In the U.S., it is possible to order a customer confidence report from community water providers.
+These reports will determine the ratio of water components from individual systems.
 A person can then decide whether there are any components in high quantities that they wish to filter from the water before drinking it.

-Collecting water through a private source means that the water is not subject to the same regulations as public water systems, so it is up to individuals to filter the water appropriately.
+Collecting water through a private source means that it is not subject to the same regulations as public water systems, so it is up to individuals to filter the water appropriately.

 According to the Environmental Protection Agency (EPA), approximately 10% of people in the U.S. use private wells to obtain their drinking water.